Singularity Registry HPC (shpc) can be installed from pypi, or from source.

 You’ll next want to configure and create your registry, discussed next in Getting Started.

-Generally, remember that your modules will be installed in
+Generally, remember that your modules will be installed in the

-modules folder, and container recipes are nested in
+modules folder, and container

-want your container images (sif files) installed alongside your module recipes,
+recipes will come from the remote registry shpc-registry by default.
+If you don’t want your container images (sif files) installed alongside your module recipes,

 then you can define